mrscot18/ClassRepo/Assignment6/README.md

 This program allows for you to choose a selection of options You can play rock paper scissors or input your hometwon (two from part 1 of assignment) Or you can play "Guess that song!"
 The one I created for part 2.
+I was able to create a rock paper scissors game, enter in a hometown, and guess a lyric game.
+I was not able to do the third part of the assignment (10 point part).
+I am able to run this code on the terminal with gradle.

 In order to run this code you must: